RubyMoney/google_currency/README.md

 An `UnknownCurrency` will be thrown if `#exchange_to` is called with a `Currency` that `Money` does not know.

+A `GoogleCurrencyCaptchaError` will be thrown if the Google Finance Converter API page responds with a Captcha instead of a rate (#52).

 A `GoogleCurrencyFetchError` will be thrown if there is an unknown issue with the Google Finance Converter API.

 Caveats